oceanprotocol/ocean.py/READMEs/setup.md

 ## D. Set Ethereum account

 1. **Get private key.** First, you'll need an account.
 At its core, this is defined by its private key.
-2. **Choose key's access.** Once you have a private key, you can choose how it's accessed in the code
+2. **Choose key's access.** Once you have a private key, you can choose how it's accessed in the code.
+This can be (a) directly, or (b) encrypted in a JSON file.

 ### 1. Get private key